ellie-k-nam/lucy_editor/README.md

 ### Shortcuts

-`Re-Editor` has the built-in default shortcut hotkeys, and developers can also use `shortcutsActivatorsBuilder` to set custom shortcut hotkeys.
+`Lucy_Editor` has the built-in default shortcut hotkeys, and developers can also use `shortcutsActivatorsBuilder` to set custom shortcut hotkeys.
 Of course, the shortcut keys only work on the desktop.

-The shortcut keys supported by `Re-Editor` are as follows:
+The shortcut keys supported by `Lucy_Editor` are as follows:
 - Select all (Control/Command + A)
 - Cut selected/current line (Control/Command + V)
 - Copy selected/current line (Control/Command + C)